8 Things to Consider When Sexing Your Cannabis Plants

-Of course, it’s recommended that you check multiple nodes on several locations of the plant before you declare its gender.
+Of course, it’s recommended that you check multiple nodes on several locations of the plant before you declare its sex.
 Any stressors in your garden could give you a hermaphrodite plant.

 The more evident sign you have a hermaphrodite plant is when it grows anthers.
 Sometimes called bananas due to the curvature and yellow color; these anthers can pollinate females without bursting.

 So, unless you’re looking to grow seeds in your garden, you’ll want to remove the males and hermaphrodite plants as soon as possible.

 Early Signs of a Male Plant